marionettejs/backbone.marionette/docs/marionette.region.md

 }
 ```

-It is also possible to define a custom render method for a single region by
+It is also possible to define a custom attach method for a single region by
-extending from the Region class and including a custom attachHtml method.
+extending from the Region class and including a custom `attachHtml` method.

 This example will make a view slide down from the top of the screen instead of just
 appearing in place: